SE2-Team-14/Project-SE2-2020/systemTesting/SystemTestingDocumentation.md

 ![CourseSelect](./testImage/ManagerScreen/ManagerCourseSelect.PNG)

-- After selecting the course "Analisi Matematica II" taught by professor Landro Toscano I can see the buttons listing all possible options.
+- After selecting the course `Analisi Matematica II` taught by professor Landro Toscano I can see the buttons listing all possible options.

 ![SelectOptions](./testImage/ManagerScreen/ModeSelectAnalysisII.PNG)

-- If I select the option "Bookings by Week" I see a message saying that there are no statistics about bookings available for the course I selected.
+- If I select the option `Bookings by Week` I see a message saying that there are no statistics about bookings available for the course I selected.

 ![EmptyMessage](./testImage/ManagerScreen/NoBookings.PNG)

 ### Test 25 (A booking manager accesses the system and views statistics about bookings of a lecture for a given course, looking for both a lecture with statistics available and one without statistics available)

-- Like a booking manager I need to put my credentials in the login form and then press the Login button.
+- Like a booking manager I need to put my credentials in the login form and then press the `Login` button.

 ![LoginForm](./testImage/ManagerScreen/ManagerLogin.PNG)